jsoon049/js-portfolio/README.md

-# This repository contains the source code for my portfolio website.
-# This website is being developed using GatsbyJS and is still under construction!!
+# This repository contains the source code for my personal website.
+This website was built using GatsbyJS, GraphQL, and React.